How Insurance Companies Investigate Accident Claims

 To ensure the best possible outcome, maintain thorough documentation—including photos, witness statements, and police reports.
 Additionally, keep a detailed record of all expenses and save your receipts. s statements, and police reports).

-5. Disputing a Low Settlement Offer
+5. Disputing a Low Accident Settlement Offer

 If the insurance company’s offer seems unfair, you can: